Demystifying the Modern Data Stack

 For one, it means that the incredible increase in the volume (and unpredictability) of data can cause service interruptions or slowdowns with traditional infrastructure, requiring new types of elasticity.
 Also, traditional extract, transform, load (ETL) tools that plug into classic data sources struggle to connect to these new and emerging data sources.
 Tools like Fivetran address this challenge by taking data from SaaS tools and putting it into cloud data warehouses (e.g., Snowflake) so that people can actually use that data to run analyses.
 And speaking of tools …

-Ease on the IT Side is Fundamental for the Modern Data Stack
+IT and the Modern Data Stack

 Because storage and compute are independent in the modern data stack (and because cloud data warehouses can store massive amounts of data for cheap), data transformation can be done more on-demand, which places less of a burden on IT.